smallpondtom/LiftAndLearn.jl/docs/src/manual/Options.md

     To use HSL linear solvers you will need to obtain a license from [here](https://licences.stfc.ac.uk/product/libhsl).
 Then set the path to the solvers using the option `HSL_lib_path`:
     ```julia
     import HSL_jll
-    opt_settings.HSL_lib_path = HSL_jll.libhsl_path
+    OptimizationSetting.HSL_lib_path = HSL_jll.libhsl_path
     ```

 ### Regularization
-Using the `λtik` struct you will define the Tikhonov regularization matrix.
+Using the `TikhonovParameter` struct you will define the Tikhonov regularization matrix.
 This will be a diagonal matrix with diagonal entries having different values corresponding to the operators that it is regulating (e.g., linear, quadratic, bilinear).

 The Tikhonov regulated optimization problem is defined as
 ```math